top of page

 In the case to the below, the ulcer on the bottom of the great toe was not caused by a toe that bent poorly at its attachment to the foot.

-In this case, the fragment removed was not the base of the great toe, but the portion of bone being pushed into the ground, as marked with the arrow.
-Below you can see the bone being pressed into the ground is bone.
-And so is the ulcer.
+In this case, the fragment removed was not the base of the great toe, but the portion of bone being pushed into the ground, marked with the arrow. â€‹

-Ulcers at the tip of the great toe are quite common
+Ulcers at the tip of the great toe are quite common as well.
+These are usually caused by a contracture of

-the great toe, (below left) that causes the tip of the
+the great toe, (below left) that causes the tip of the toe to bear weight (below right).

-In simple cases with no arthritis, a flexor tenotomy
+In simple cases with no arthritis, a flexor tenotomy can be considered.
+In some cases this would require

-no more than a single stitch
+no more than a single stitch.

-of bone can be removed as seen in the case above.
+If arthritis is present in the contracted joint, a portion of bone can be removed as seen in the case above.

 On somewhat rare occasions, an ulcer may be caused